gnuther666/django-vue-template/README.md

 # project introduce
-django + vue + taro management system template
-Template based on front and rear end separation
+django + vue  management system template Template based on front and rear end separation, this system include many basic function, it can help you quickly to build your web application.
 include feature:
 - jwt login/logout
 - celery task